NodyHub/blog/content/posts/2020-07-container-breakouts.md

 ## Conclusion

 The listed container breakouts are in my humble opinion the most basic one.
-The list is for sure not complete and as soon as I am in the mood, I might update, extend or re-organize the techniques.
+The list is for sure not complete and as soon as I am in the mood, I might update, extend, or re-organize the techniques.

 Due to the fact that I am only a consumer of already existing research I want to give out a big thanks for sharing the knowledge that I have consumed in the past years from: